James Leslie (bishop)

-Leslie was born in 1706 at Tarbert, County Kerry, son of James Leslie and Sarah Kelly, and educated at Trinity College, Dublin.
-He was Curate at Swords then Perpetual curate at St Nicholas Within, Dublin and finally Rector of Lamesley.
+Leslie was born in 1706 at Tarbert, County Kerry, son of James Leslie and Sarah Kelly, and educated at Trinity College Dublin.
+He was curate at Swords, County Dublin, then perpetual curate at St Nicholas Within, Dublin and finally Rector of Lamesley.
 In 1755 he became Bishop of Limerick, Ardfert and Aghadoe, serving until his death on 24 November 1770.
 He lived at Tarbert House, which his family built about 1690, and which still stands.